Anesthesia awareness: Memory

 Some researchers are now formally interviewing patients postoperatively to calculate the incidence of anesthesia awareness.
 It is good practice for the anesthesiologist to visit the patient after the operation and check that the patient was not aware.
 Most patients who were not unduly disturbed by their experiences do not necessarily report cases of awareness unless directly asked.
-Many who are greatly disturbed report their awareness but anesthesiologists and hospitals deny it has happened.
+Many who are greatly disturbed report their awareness but anesthesiologists and hospitals deny that it has happened.
 It has been found that some patients may not recall experiencing awareness until one to two weeks after undergoing surgery.
 It was also found that some patients require a more detailed interview to jog their memories for intraoperative experiences but these are only untraumatic cases.
 Some researchers have found that while anesthesia awareness does not commonly occur in minor surgeries, it may occur more frequently in more serious surgeries, and that it is good practice to warn of the possibility of awareness in those cases where it may be more likely.

 Prevention

 The risk of awareness is reduced by avoidance of paralytics unless necessary; careful checking of drugs, doses and equipment; good monitoring, and careful vigilance during the case.
 The Isolated Forearm Technique (IFT) can be used to monitor consciousness; the technique involves applying a tourniquet to the patient's upper arm before the administration of muscle relaxants, so that the forearm can still be moved consciously.
-The technique is considered a reference standard by which other means of assessing consciousness can be assessed.
+The technique is considered a reference standard by which other means of monitoring consciousness can be assessed.

 Because the medical staff may not know if a person is unconscious or not, it has been suggested that the staff maintain the professional conduct that would be appropriate for a conscious patient.

 Monitors

 Recent advances have led to the manufacture of monitors of awareness.
-Typically these monitor the EEG, which represents the electrical activity of the cerebral cortex, which is active when awake but quiescent when anesthetized (or in natural sleep).
+Typically these monitor the EEG, which represents the electrical activity of the cerebral cortex, which is active when awake but quiescent under anesthesia (or in natural sleep).
 The monitors usually process the EEG signal down to a single number, where 100 corresponds to a patient who is fully alert, and zero corresponds to electrical silence.
 General anesthesia is usually signified by a number between 60 and 40 (this varies with the specific system used).
 There are several monitors now commercially available.
 These newer technologies include the bispectral index (BIS), EEG entropy monitoring, auditory evoked potentials, and several other systems such as the SNAP monitor and the Narcotrend monitor.